 Residents have the right to sleep and study in their rooms at any time without the interference from those around them.
 During quiet hours, sounds must not be audible beyond the limits of any individual room, hallway or common living area.
 Courtesy hours are maintained to provide an atmosphere conducive to study.
 Residents are expected to demonstrate courtesy and consideration towards others at all times and, if asked to respect their right, are expected to comply immediately.

-- Quiet hours are in effect from 10:00pm to 7:00am Sunday through Thursday.
+Quiet hours are in effect from midnight to 7:00am Sunday through Thursday.

 Damages must be repaired at a cost to the department.
 These costs impact the operating budget which must be covered by housing charges (rent) that residents pay.

 Damages to Housing and Residence Life property will be billed to the student assigned to the damaged room or furnishings.
-In the case of common suite spaces such as bathrooms, kitchens, living rooms, and hallways, the bill will be split evenly between the assigned occupants of the suite unless an individual takes direct responsibility for the damages.
+In the case of common apartment spaces such as bathrooms, kitchens, living rooms, and hallways, the bill will be split evenly between the assigned occupants of the apartment unless an individual takes direct responsibility for the damages.

 Damages may be assessed at any time during a resident’s contracted occupancy.
 Damages are often discovered during, but not limited to, health and safety inspections, check out procedures, and summer cleaning inspections.
 Residents will be held responsible for damages discovered until final inspections, which occur each summer, or until a new resident is assigned to the space, whichever comes first.